-- Article 45 Exchange of futures for physicals (EFP) refers to the transaction wherein, upon the mutual agreement of the parties thereto, one party is the buyer of an Exchange futures contract ("futures leg") and the seller of corresponding securities or related contracts ("physical leg"), and the other party is the corresponding seller of the Exchange futures contract and the buyer of corresponding securities or related contracts. - Article 46 Clients who intend to engage in EFP transactions shall meet the criteria prescribed by the Exchange and register as required.
+- Article 45 Exchange of futures for physicals (EFP) refers to the transaction wherein, upon the mutual agreement of the parties thereto, one party is the buyer of an Exchange futures contract ("futures leg") and the seller of corresponding securities or related contracts ("physical leg"), and the other party is the corresponding seller of the Exchange futures contract and the buyer of corresponding securities or related contracts. - Article 46 Non-futures-company members and clients who intend to engage in EFP transactions shall meet the criteria prescribed by the Exchange and register as required.
 The specific requirements will be separately prescribed by the Exchange. - Article 47 EFP transactions at the Exchange shall be conducted through Clearing Members who meet the requirements of and are registered with the Exchange for EFP services.
-A member who intends to provide EFP services shall meet the following requirements: - (1) having the professional personnel necessary to facilitating EFP transactions; - (2) having the technical systems necessary to facilitating EFP transactions; - (3) having sound ETF management systems; and - (4) meeting other requirements prescribed by the Exchange.
+A Clearing Member who intends to provide EFP services shall meet the following requirements: - (1) having the personnel engaging in futures business necessary to facilitating EFP transactions; - (2) having the technical systems necessary to facilitating EFP transactions; - (3) having sound EFP management systems; and - (4) meeting other requirements prescribed by the Exchange. - Article 48 A Clearing Member who wishes to register with the Exchange for EFP services shall submit the following documents: - (1) registration application; - (2) statement on preparedness; and - (3) other documents or materials as required by the Exchange. - Article 49 A Clearing Member who no longer meets the requirements of the Exchange for facilitating EFP transactions shall apply for deregistration as required by the Exchange. - A Clearing Member who applies for deregistration shall submit a deregistration statement to the Exchange. - Article 50 The Exchange will complete the registration or deregistration of EFP services within five trading days of receipt of a duly completed application and notify the Clearing Member of the same. - Article 51 In EFP transactions, the scope of permissible securities or other related contracts as well as the execution price of the futures contracts shall be in line with the applicable regulations of the Exchange.